melon-li/ccnhcaching/README.md

 Fig. 1b presents CS structural diagram.
 CS can be organized by one or multiple types of memories, whose access time is simulating by respective simulator.
 These memories simulators include SSD simulator, SRAM simulator and DRAM simulator.
-Upon reception of an user request on an ingress \emph{I}, CCNHCaching checks for the requested content availability in CS.
+Upon reception of an user request on an ingress *I*, CCNHCaching checks for the requested content availability in CS.
-If the content is available, CS send it back through \emph{I}.
+If the content is available, CS send it back through *I*.
 Otherwise, CCNHCaching forwards out the request and wait for this content.
 Read commands from memory simulators are pushed to Read Command Queue, and write commands are pushed to Write Command Queue.
 Read/write commands are not popped from respective queue until routers finish reading or writing content from memories.